Evaluate projections

 Evaluate larger age groups

 One-year age classes often lead to small group sizes.
-This is particularly problematic when the benchmark is equal to 0; then several measures cannot be computed because divisions by zero are not allowed (Inf values are returned).
+This is particularly problematic when the benchmark is equal to 0; then some measures may be inaccurate.

 A solution to this problem is to use larger age groups that contain several years.